openconfig/gribi/doc/specification.md

 to an network device. gRIBI implementation on an network device is presented as a service that can be interacted with by an external process, which may be an element of an SDN controller.

 Terminology used in this document:
-* Device - referes to an network device that presents the gRIBI service.
+* Device - refers to an network device that presents the gRIBI service.
-* Server - referes to the gRIBI server implementation on the device.
+* Server - refers to the gRIBI server implementation on the device.
-* Client - referes to a gRIBI client implementation that is usually running externally to the device.
+* Client - refers to a gRIBI client implementation that is usually running externally to the device.
 * gRIBI entry - refers to an entry that can be injected to a network device via gRIBI, e.g., an IPv4 prefix, a next_hop_group, or a next_hop, etc (see the message `AFTOperation.entry`).
 * AFT operation - refers to the operation (e.g., add an next_hop) carried in an `AFTOperation` message.
 [TODO] update the whole doc with the above defined terminology.